-reported results for the first quarter of its fiscal year 2019, beating analyst expectations across the board.
+reported strong results for the fourth quarter of its fiscal year 2019, beating analyst expectations across the board.
 Revenue

-Commercial cloud revenue reached $8.5 billion for the three months ended September 30, putting the poster child of Microsoft’s strategic transformation on an annualized revenue run rate of $34 billion.
-One year ago, in fiscal Q1 2018, the commercial cloud segment had passed an annual revenue run rate of $20 billion for the first time, reaching that milestone ahead of the ambitious timeline Microsoft’s CEO Satya Nadella had set in the spring of 2015
+Commercial cloud revenue reached $11.0 billion for the three months ending June 30, putting the poster child of Microsoft’s strategic transformation on an annualized revenue run rate of $44 billion.
+In Q1 2018, the commercial cloud segment had passed an annual revenue run rate of $20 billion for the first time, reaching that milestone ahead of the ambitious timeline Microsoft’s CEO Satya Nadella had set in the spring of 2015

 As the following chart shows, Microsoft’s commercial cloud business, consisting of Office 365 commercial, Azure, Dynamics 365 and other cloud properties, has seen blockbuster growth over the past few years.
-It now accounts for nearly 30 percent of Microsoft’s revenue.
+It now accounts for roughly one third of Microsoft’s revenue.
 Not bad for a business that didn’t exist a couple of years ago.